8. Spatial point - without dimensions - what in the world is that?|

 Next step of abstraction: We reduce every horn torus to the mentioned unrolling line (cycloid) on its surface 'membrane', described in the foregoing section 'Dynamic geometry'.
 That takes off the symmetry from the horn torus, because this line starts on one particular meridian.
 So the horn torus is determined by a combination of numbers: size, rotation velocity, including direction (+/-) and longitude of the meridian, the mentioned series of numbers in fact turn to matrices and the nested horn tori to a dense set of curling curves.
 Nevertheless, for visualisation we better remain in the picture of the complete dynamic horn tori including their virtual membrane.
 The term 'dynamic' comprises both kinds of turn and variation of size.

 We keep this image, even when we undertake another rigorous reduction: we remove nearly all parts of unrolling lines with the exception of an infinitesimal neighborhood of Point S, because all relevant information about the further courses of all lines is included in the short snippets.
 We now have extended the spatial point from a set of coordinates (x,y,z,t) to a spot, that contains its relation to all other spots in universe.
 The spot is infinitesimal small, but much more than the accustomed point as usually defined in mathematical sense.
-Every spot represents nothing less than the whole universe itself!
+Every spot represents nothing less than the whole universe itself, including its prospective progression!
 To move from one spot to an other only means to change the point of view on to the universe.

 Too much for imagination?
 And worse things are yet to come ...